-together.
+The ballot for the nomination or election of officers of each political subdivision shall be considered a separate ballot, and candidates for such offices shall be grouped together.
 Where paper ballots are used, the names of candidates for nomination or election to more than one political subdivision may be contained on a common ballot, provided that such ballot clearly indicates and separates each political subdivision from which such officers are to be nominated or elected.
-In the case of partisan elections of officers, a separate party circle shall be included at the head of the portion of the ballot for each political subdivision for which candidates of political parties have been nominated.
-When an electronic voting system is used that utilizes a ballot label booklet, the party circles for straight-party voting shall be on the same ballot page on which are listed the candidates for the political subdivision election for which that party circle applies.
+For the 2008 general election only, a separate party circle shall be included at the head of the portion of the ballot for each political subdivision for which candidates of political parties have been nominated.
+When an electronic voting system is used that utilizes a ballot label booklet, the party circles for straight-party voting at the 2008 general election shall be on the same ballot page on which are listed the candidates for the political subdivision election for which that party circle applies.